 Understanding your insurance coverage is the first step in getting your treatments covered.
 In most cases, this is going to start with your healthcare provider contacting your insurance company.
 For LENVIMA®, Specialty Pharmacies can oversee the process and assist you and your Healthcare Provider in managing your coverage.
 Specialty Pharmacies deliver specialized medicines for complex diseases.
 Your Specialty Pharmacy is an important part of your health care team.
 They will mail your medication directly to you.
 The Specialty Pharmacy will help you from the start of therapy and will be in regular contact with you throughout your treatment.

 Once your coverage has been established you can explore your alternatives.
 If your insurance covers most of your treatment costs, there may be assistance paying the copays on your medications.
-If do you not have coverage, you may be eligible for government assistance such as Medicare or Medicaid.
-If you do not qualify for these programs Eisai offers a Patient Assistance Program that may help.
+Eisai's Patient Assistance Program may be available for eligible uninsured and financially burdened patients who have been prescribed LENVIMA.
+Eisai offers a Patient Assistance Program that may help.
 Contact your Healthcare Provider to start understanding your coverage needs and determine eligibility for assistance.

 One of the ways you can obtain LENVIMA® is through our Specialty Pharmacy Partners.